dennisvink/rubycfn/README.md

 ## Overview of Rubycfn

-RubyCfn is an abstraction layer around several Cloud templates such as CloudFormation (AWS), Deployment Manager (GCP) and ARM (Azure).
+RubyCfn is an abstraction layer around several Cloud templates such as CloudFormation (AWS).
 Rubycfn projects are set up for easy grouping of resources that have a mutual cohesion, and structured in such a way to make it easy for developers to quickly find what they need.
 Rubycfn is a so-called ‘DSL’ on top of these template formats and presents templates as code that is friendly to the eye and easy to read and understand.
-In addition of being an alternate representation of a template, Rubycfn allows you to combine template generation with programming logic making it far more versatile than what the respective cloud providers offer in their templates.
+In addition of being an alternate representation of a template, Rubycfn allows you to combine template generation with programming logic making it far more versatile than what AWS offers in their templates.
 Last but not least Rubycfn enforces code quality by testing the generated templates against unit tests, checking if the expected resources and their configuration matches with what was actually generated, and by LINTing the templates and the underlying code that generates the templates.

 Out of the box Rubycfn comes with a CI/CD pipeline.
 It’s a serverless pipeline running on Amazon Web Services (AWS), which you can fully configure using the complimentary `buildspec.yml`.
 The CI/CD pipeline is linked to a Github repository, and a change in this repository triggers the CI/CD pipeline to execute the steps you’ve defined in the buildspec.yml.